 Registration and payment:

 For the registration form and other important documents please go the Documents menu (on the left side of the homepage) and find the "Learn To Skate/Learn To Play Information" folder.
 All of the required documents can be found there.
-You can pay on-line after registration or mail your payment to: NEYHA, PO Box 278, Mansfield, CT 06268.
+You can pay cash, on-line via Venmo after registration, or mail your payment to: Connecticut Jr Huskies, PO Box 1494 Vernon, CT 06066.

-We offer two separate sessions of Learn to Skate.
-Each session costs $200 each, or $380 for both.
+We offer 5 five-week sessions of Learn to Skate.
+Each session costs $200 for a full weekend (Saturday & Sunday) or $100 for 1 weekend day ( Saturday OR Sunday).
 In February or March we host a tournament to celebrate the end of the season.
 This is great fun for all.
 Coaches will get all kids, regardless of ability, involved as long as they are willing!
 All players will receive a trophy!
 Parent volunteers will be needed for various tournament related tasks.

-Practices are generally Saturday afternoons at 2:00pm.
-Some practices will be 45 minutes, some will be a little over 1 hour depending on ice availability.
-You can access the schedule by going to the website; www.northeastyouthhockey.org.
-Click on the “Team” tab and then use the drop down menu for LTS/LTP.
+- You can access the schedule by going to the website; www.ctjrhuskies.org Click on the “Team” tab and then use the drop down menu for LTS/LTP.

 We encourage you to check the schedule often--skate times do change often with ice availability—and you can sign up for text alerts.